-You will probably need additional tests to confirm the type and severity of your heart failure, and to determine the best treatments.
-These may include a variety of blood and urine tests and some common cardiac tests.
+You will probably need additional tests to confirm the type and severity of your heart failure, and to decide the best treatments.
+These may include a variety of blood and urine tests and some common heart tests.

 A chest x-ray can show whether parts of your heart are enlarged, or if there is fluid buildup in your lungs.
 These can be signs of heart failure, a heart valve problem, or thickening of the heart muscle.

 Echocardiogram (or “Echo”) and Echo Stress Test

-This is the most common test for evaluating heart function and for diagnosing heart valve problems and other heart conditions.
-It uses ultrasound (sound waves) to create an image of the inside of your heart while it’s beating.
-This test is often done while you’re exercising on a treadmill or exercise bicycle to see how your heart responds to increased physical activity.
+This is the most common test for heart function, heart valve problems, and other heart conditions.
+It uses ultrasound (sound waves) to create a picture of the inside of your heart while it’s beating.
+This test is often done while you’re on a treadmill or exercise bicycle to see how your heart pumps during exercise.

 Electrocardiogram (ECG or EKG) and ECG Stress Test

 This simple, painless test measures the electrical activity of your heart.
 It uses electrodes (wires) placed on the chest and other parts of your body.
-You might have the test while you are lying down, or while you are exercising on a treadmill or bicycle, to monitor how your heart responds to increasing levels of physical activity.
+You might have the test while you are lying down, or while you are exercising on a treadmill or bicycle, to see how your heart responds to increased physical activity.
 If you can’t exercise, your health care provider might give you a medication to make your heart pump harder.

 CT Coronary Angiogram